lgalke/lgalke/README.md

 ### Hi there 👋

-🔭 I’m currently working on how communication emerges among neural network agents and how that models human language evolution.
+🔭 I’m currently working on how communication emerges among deep nets.

 Learn more about me [here](https://lgalke.github.io)